Sofia-Bourdon/Botanica-Essentials/README.md

 - Additional meta description tags wih description and keywords were added for SEO purposes.

-- A sitemap file was generated to helps search engines discover URLs inside the site.
+- A sitemap file was generated to help search engines discover URLs inside the site.

-- A robots.txt file was added to avoid overloading your site with requests and control site crawlers.
+- A robots.txt file was added to avoid overloading the site with requests and control site crawlers.

-- keywords throughout the website were wrapped inside strong tags for emphasis.
+- Keywords throughout the website were wrapped inside strong tags for emphasis.

 **Future Enhancements**